CodeAndCake/AppsFromScratch/sessions/02/README.md

-### Let's interact with Aimee bot
+### Let's interact with Aimee

-The difference between Html CSS and Javascript is that
+Console is where you can talk Javascript with your browser.
+Let's load Aimee into browser.

+1. First copy Aimee code from this page: https://github.com/CodeAndCake/AppsFromScratch/blob/v3/sessions/02/aimee.js
+2. Then paste into Console on your browser.
+3. Now Aimee is loaded!

 ```
 // Try type in following command into the Console